All documents

 • Delete: Deletes a database cluster and all associated data.
 This action is irreversible.
 Once completed, the cluster is removed from the list and all related resources are released.

-Action availability by database status
+Action availability by database cluster status

-Status Meaning Actions Available
+Status Meaning Actions available

-Running The database is provisioning.
+Running The database cluster is provisioning.
 Delete

-Stopped The database is stopped.
+Stopped The database cluster is stopped.
 Start, Delete

 Perform an operation